barissaslan/Blog/README.md

 # Blog
-Simple and clean blog site.
+Simple and clean blog site with Django framework.

 ## Screenshots